instadw/instadwell-blog/_posts/2025-10-29-best-pgs-spaces-near-top-universities-in-bangalore.md

 * **Reduced commute & more time for studies**: Living close to campus means less time spent travelling and more time for classes, library, rest or revision.
 * **Balanced lifestyle**: A PG that is safe and supportive can help you maintain a healthy routine food, sleep, and study.
 * **Better focus & environment**: When you’re surrounded by other students in a PG, you often get motivated, quieter hours, and peer support.
-* **Budget-friendly**: Staying further away may reduce rent, but long commutes cost time and energy—they may not be worthwhile.
+* **Budget-friendly**: Staying further away may reduce rent, but long commutes cost time and energy they may not be worthwhile.
 * **Safety and peace of mind**: Especially for first-time movers to Bangalore, a well-managed PG near your institution gives parents and students confidence.

 As many websites advise, when you’re exploring “PGs near universities” or “student PG near college Bangalore”, you want **location + amenities + reliability**.